Red Sox vs. Marlins Player Props Betting Odds

 - Home Runs Prop: Over/Under 0.5 (Over Odds: +550)

-- Justin Turner has collected 81 hits with 17 doubles, 11 home runs and 31 walks.
-He has driven in 41 runs with four stolen bases.
+- Rafael Devers has 73 hits with 17 doubles, 19 home runs and 27 walks.
+He has driven in 61 runs.

 |Opponent